rosano/home/README.md

 | `lowerLyricTitles` | boolean | show lyric titles in lowercase unless preceeded by `~` |
 | `timelineSources` | list | paths (relative to project root) to include as timeline content |

+- Custom CSS can be set in `css/style.css`

 # Powered by [Hugo](https://gohugo.io)

 Notable aspects include: